StephenOTT/Workflow-Linter/README.md

 By default the linter will look for a `./rules` folder and walk the folder (and any children folders) looking for .kts files.

+Kts files must return a ModelElementValidator or a list of ModelElementValidators.

 You can change the folder location with:

 ```yaml